HaroldMitts/wininstall/README.md

 > See [this page](https://github.com/HaroldMitts/wininstall/blob/master/TechnicianPC-lab.md "Build a Technician PC and Lab Environment") for more details about Technician PC requirements

-> ***Note***: Walkthrough-deploy.bat, ApplyImage.bat, CreatePartitions.txt, and HideRecoveryPartitons.txt files are created by Microsoft Corporation and the versions present in this guide have been modified to add additional automation.
-You can easily use the Microsoft versions, rather then these altered versions, by visiting the Microsoft site and downloading them.
-Here is the [link](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/).

 ## Getting Started
 1. Install the Windows ADK on your Technician PC.
 If you do not already have the latest Windows ADK installed (including the Windows PE add-on), you can download it from Microsoft at this link: https://docs.microsoft.com/en-us/windows-hardware/get-started/adk-install
 2. Create a new Windows PE (WinPE) using the Windows ADK.
 The following command will create a 64-bit custom WinPE located at c:\WinPE\amd64 and the WinPE will be named amd64